-Though there is little additional information about the fugitives helped by Wood, historians suggest the slight mention suggests that Wood did not consider the event to be particularly unusual and he probably helped others passing through.
+There is little additional information about the fugitives helped by Wood.
+Historians say the slight mention suggests that Wood did not consider the event to be particularly unusual, and he probably helped others passing through.
 The Wood farm is not open to the public.

 Valley Falls, R.I.